dbertella/hector/src/content/index.md

 ## About the book

-Written and illustrated by Aurelie Mercier
+Written and illustrated by Aurélie Mercier

 **Paperback:** 45 pages
 **Language:** English